OpenEvalProject/evals/manuscripts/elife-36234/v2/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/36234/elife-36234-fig9-v2.jpg)

-**Figure 9.:** 5 restores LTD and normalizes social interaction in male rats prenatally exposed to WIN.(A) Average time-courses of mean field EPSPs showing that, in WIN-exposed males (WIN, n = 17, green circle), LTD can be restored with the mGlu5positive allosteric modulator CDPPB (10 μM, n = 4, blue navy circle).
+**Figure 9.:** (A) Average time-courses of mean field EPSPs showing that, in WIN-exposed males (WIN, n = 17, green circle), LTD can be restored with the mGlu5positive allosteric modulator CDPPB (10 μM, n = 4, blue navy circle).
 (B) Peak amplitude measurements before (baseline) and after (LTD) stimulation protocol from individual experiments in absence or presence of CDPPB.
 After 45 min CDPPB preincubation: 0.190 ± 0.004 mV before and 0.147 ± 0.012 after LTD induction (n = 4, p<0.05, paired t-test).
 (C) Time course of fEPSP during 10 Hz stimulus evoked LTD (arrow, 10 min) in presence of CB1R antagonist SR141716 (SR, 4 μM, n = 5, blue circles) or TRPV1 antagonist Capsazepine (CPZ, 10 μM, n = 3, black circles) in WIN-exposed males.
 (D) Individual averaged fEPSP amplitude experiments before (baseline) and 40 min after 10 Hz LTD stimulation (LTD).
 CB1R were necessary for the CDPPB effect on LTD: SR141716A preincubation blocked LTD induction in the presence of CDPPB: 0.206 ± 0.019 mV before and 0.217 ± 0.026 (blue circle, n = 5, p>0.05, paired t-test).
 Similarly, the TRPV1 antagonist inhibits the restorative effects of CDPPB: 0.220 ± 0.009 mV before LTD and 0.212 ± 0.012 mV after LTD induction (black circle, n = 3, p<0.05, paired t-test).
 (E–F) Systemic administration of CDPPB (0.75 mg/Kg, i.p.) normalized the altered social behavior in male rats prenatally exposed to WIN (number of contacts: E: F(WIN in utero x CDPPB)1,20=1.867, p=0.187, two-way ANOVA; time interaction: F: F(WIN in utero x CDPPB)1,20=1.607, p=0.219, two-way ANOVA).
 (G-H) Pre-treatment with SR141716A (1 mg/kg, i.p.) prevents the ameliorative actions of CDPPB (0.75 mg/Kg, i.p.) on social interaction.
 Similarly, the TRPV1 antagonist blocks the restorative effects of CDPPB on social interaction in adult rats prenatally exposed to WIN (number of contacts: G: F3,30=22.36, p<0.05, one-way ANOVA; time interaction: H: F3,30=25.95, p<0.05, one-way ANOVA).
 Scatter dot plot represents a pair of animals.
 Error bars indicate SEM. *p<0.05.
 Student–Newman–Keuls test.

 Strikingly, we found that systemic CDPPB normalized social cognition in the PCE group but remained without effect in the SHAM group, indicating selectivity of the drug's effects to the disease-state (Figure 9E–F).
 In agreement with the synaptic plasticity experiments, pre-treatment with either SR141716A (Figure 9G–H) or capsazepine prevented the ameliorative actions of CDPPB (Figure 9G–H).
 Thus, potentiating mGlu5 signaling normalized synaptic and behavioral deficits induced by prenatal exposure to cannabinoids via CB1R and TRPV1 activation.

-## TRPV1, not CB1R, mediate LTD in PCE female
+### TRPV1, not CB1R, mediate LTD in PCE female

 The observation that PCE did not alter CB1R RNA levels in either sex but lowered TRPV1R in the female PCE progeny (Figure 8, Table 2) drew our attention to the role of these two receptors at PFC synapses.
 Comparing full dose-response curves for the CB1 agonist CP55,940 in male SHAM vs PCE revealed no differences (Figure 4—figure supplement 3).
 Thus, the lack of LTD in PCE males cannot readily be attributed to altered sensitivity of presynaptic CB1R.
 We and others have shown that central excitatory synapses can engage TRPV1R and/or CB1R to trigger LTD (Chávez et al., 2010; Grueter et al., 2010; Martin et al., 2017; Puente et al., 2011).
 In PCE females, LTD was fully expressed in the presence of a specific CB1R antagonist (SR141716A 5 μM, Figure 10A–B–C) but completely prevented by TRPV1R antagonists (capsazepine 10 µM, Figure 10A–B–C).
 Thus, TRPV1R rather than CB1R mediates LTD in female PCE.
 This contribution of TRPV1R to LTD in female PCE could be part of the adaptive response to PCE or a previously unnoticed sexual difference in the mechanism of prefrontal synaptic plasticity.
 We next investigated the substrate of LTD in naive male and female rats (Figure 11).
 As expected from over a decade of studies in male rodents (Bender et al., 2006; Chevaleyre et al., 2006; Gerdeman et al., 2002; Iremonger et al., 2011; Lafourcade et al., 2007; Marsicano et al., 2002; Nevian and Sakmann, 2006; Puente et al., 2011; Robbe et al., 2002a) the CB1R antagonist prevented LTD induction in rat male slices (Figure 11D,E,F and Figure 11— figure supplement 1)).
 Unexpectedly (Rubino et al., 2015), the same treatment was without effect in female slices (Figure 11A–B–C).
 In contrast, antagonism of TRPV1R was without effect in males (Figure 11A–C) but prevented the induction of eCB-LTD in females (Figure 11D–E–F).